Soil Texture Prediction with Bayesian Generalized Additive Models for Spatial Compositional Data: A Bayesian CoDa-GAM for soil texture prediction in the Basque Country

-We compared several candidate models using WAIC, BR-CoDa-$R^2$, and BM-CoDa-$R^2$ (see \autoref{table:models_soil} and \autoref{fig:r-squared_texture}).
-Model M1, which includes spatial effects (longitude and latitude), Lithology, Elevation, Slope, and a random Year effect, achieved the best balance between model fit and complexity, as evidenced by the lowest WAIC value.
-It also explained the highest proportion of variability according to both BR-CoDa-$R^2$ and BM-CoDa-$R^2$.
-The posterior probabilities $P(\text{CoDa-}R^2_{M1} \geq \text{CoDa-}R^2_{M_j})$, $j = 2,\ldots,5$, were $0.969$, $1$, $1$, and $1$ for BR-CoDa-$R^2$, and $0.957$, $1$, $1$, and $1$ for BM-CoDa-$R^2$, confirming that M1 consistently outperformed the alternatives.
-Comparing M1 and M2 emphasizes the contribution of the random Year effect, which accounts for an average increase of approximately 3\% in explained variability under both BR-CoDa-$R^2$ and BM-CoDa-$R^2$.
+We compared several candidate models using WAIC, BR-CoDa-$R^2$, and BM-CoDa-$R^2$ (see \autoref{table:models_soil} and \autoref{fig:r-squared_texture}). {Model M1, which includes spatial effects (longitude and latitude), Lithology, Elevation, Slope, and a random Year effect, achieved the lowest WAIC value and also showed the highest explained variability according to both BR-CoDa-$R^2$ and BM-CoDa-$R^2$.}

+The posterior probabilities $P(\text{CoDa-}R^2_{M1} \geq \text{CoDa-}R^2_{Mj})$, $j = 2,\ldots,6$, were 0.969, 1, 1, 1, and 1 for BR-CoDa-$R^2$, and 0.957, 1, 0.997, 1, and 1 for BM-CoDa-$R^2$, indicating that M1 consistently showed higher explained variability than the alternatives.
+Comparing M1 and M2 shows that including the random Year effect is associated with an average increase of approximately $3\%$ in explained variability under both BR-CoDa-$R^2$ and BM-CoDa-$R^2$.
 This highlights the relevance of accounting for inter-annual variability in soil texture modeling.

-Overall, the results underscore the importance of including spatial effects and key covariates (such as lithology, elevation, and slope) to adequately capture soil texture composition.
-Models omitting these components (e.g., M4 and M5) showed a notable reduction in explanatory power, as reflected by both WAIC and CoDa-$R^2$. \autoref{fig:r-squared_texture} illustrates how M1 achieved the highest mean CoDa-$R^2$, supporting its suitability for our analysis.
+Similarly, comparing M1 and M3 shows that including the spatial term is associated with a much larger increase in explained variability, of approximately $14\%$ under both BR-CoDa-$R^2$ and BM-CoDa-$R^2$, indicating that, under the pragmatic decision rule introduced in Section 6, the spatial term is the most influential component among those compared here. {\autoref{fig:r-squared_texture} illustrates that M1 achieved the highest mean CoDa-$R^2$, in agreement with the WAIC-based comparison.}

+Building on the selection of M1, we further examined whether the smooth term for Slope could be simplified to a linear effect.
+The two specifications yielded WAIC values of 2369.722 (smooth Slope) and 2364.316 (linear Slope), and comparable explained variability: BR-CoDa-$R^2$ of 0.346 (0.011) versus 0.345 (0.011), and BM-CoDa-$R^2$ of 0.346 (0.012) versus 0.345 (0.012).
+The corresponding posterior probabilities that the linear specification attains a higher CoDa-$R^2$ than the smooth one were 0.502 (BR-CoDa-$R^2$) and 0.498 (BM-CoDa-$R^2$), both well within the $(0.1, 0.9)$ range indicating comparable explanatory capacity under the decision rule introduced in \autoref{sec:BayesianRsquared}.
+Given this equivalence, and the added interpretability of a directly estimated coefficient, we adopt the linear specification for Slope in the model reported below.